 The concept of inversion is simple: the patient is suspended either at an angle or upside down using the pull of gravity upon one’s spine.
 It is claimed that it takes pressure off of the spine and provides relief.

 Not all doctors specializing in back pain recommend inversion, for a variety of reasons.
 We asked Dr. Lon Kalapp, a chiropractor in California, his thoughts on inversion devices.
 He responded, “My practice has been filled with patients who felt this would fix their back problems.
 I never recommend inversion to people over 50…” This video from another chiropractor also discusses the differences between decompression and inversion.

 Medical professionals warn that you should not use inversion devices if you have glaucoma, recent or unhealed fractures, ear infection, hernias, high blood pressure, or if you are pregnant.

 The Teeter device isn’t new or necessarily unique, but it is arguably the most heavily-advertised and well-known.
-There are a variety of models, from the $229 Fit-100, all the way up to their $519 Contour L5.
+There are a variety of models, ranging from about $229 all the way up to their $519 Contour L5.
 When we first looked at the Teeter online catalog in late 2012, there was a $1499 Contour Power model, which no longer appears to be available.